-- a) This CPS. - b) Certificate Revocation Lists of revoked certificates and information of revoked certificates via OCSP. - c) Issued CA-certificates, self signed CA-certificates and cross-certified certificates for crosscertified CAs are distributed to SITHS Policy Authority who is responsible for making them publicly available.
+- a) This CPS. - b) Certificate Revocation Lists of revoked certificates and information of revoked certificates via OCSP. - c) Self-signed CA-certificates, intermediate CA-certificates and cross-certified certificates for cross-certified CAs are distributed to SITHS Policy Authority who is responsible for making them publicly available.